d-khan/assembly/hello-world/Introduction to Assembly Language.md

 - Well documented, and you will get lots of information on the net.
 - It could be used on Linux, Windows, and OSX.

 > __Alternatively, you can use an online NASM assembler if you do not have an Intel processor or a laptop.
-There are several online NASM assemblers that you can use, such as [online NASM assemblers](https://www.jdoodle.com/compile-assembler-nasm-online/).
+There are several online NASM assemblers that you can use, such as online [NASM assemblers available](https://www.jdoodle.com/compile-assembler-nasm-online/).
 However, I am in the process of testing these compilers.__

 ## Basic Syntax